 The Making and Life of a Registered Nurse in the Era of COVID-19: Foreword

 When I started working on my blog, I never thought it would progress to this extent.
 I started my blog to disseminate truthful information on not only COVID-19 but on the Trump presidency as well.
-After the first year of working on my blog, I started a podcast which I now have over 70 recordings posted.
+After the first year of working on my blog, I started a podcast, which I now have over 70 recordings posted.
 During all this time, I kept toying around with the idea of writing a book about my family and myself.
-One thing lead to another and now I am starting my third book.
-My second book was basically written as a companion to my first one.
-This book will have some overlap including some content from my first two books probably about a quarter will be from these two sources.
-It is no mystery that I am a nurse, I mention it in many of my medical blogs and Facebook postings, so it should come as no surprise to my loyal readers that I would eventually get around to writing a book dedicated to my nursing career.
-I have included many anecdotal stories from my nursing career, however, there are literally dozens more that I have not been able to post due to length restrictions.
-While there is no hard and set rule on how long a book should be, I believe when a book starts nearing 400 or more pages, it becomes more and more difficult to continually engage the reader.
-With this in mind, I have kept my first two books around the three hundred-page limit.
+One thing led to another, and now I am starting my third book.
+My second book was written as a companion to my first one.
+This book will have some overlap, including content from my first two books, with about a quarter of it coming from these two sources.
+It is no mystery that I am a nurse; I mention it in many of my medical blogs and Facebook postings, so it should come as no surprise to my loyal readers that I would eventually get around to writing a book dedicated to my nursing career.
+I have included many anecdotal stories from my nursing career; however, there are dozens more that I have not been able to post due to length restrictions.
+While there is no hard and set rule on how long a book should be, I believe that when a book starts nearing 400 pages or more, it becomes increasingly challenging to engage the reader continually.
+With this in mind, I have kept my first two books around the three-hundred-page limit.
 This limit has made it difficult to include everything I wanted, ergo, my third book.
-You may remember that I said in my second book that I would not write any more books about my life.
-After considerable deliberation, I have decided to back pedal on that statement.
+You may recall that in my second book, I mentioned I wouldn’t be writing any more about my life.
+After considerable deliberation, I have decided to backpedal on that statement.
 I am doing this mainly because of the circular path my life has taken.
-If there are two choices to take, invariably I will make the wrong one, and something always goes wrong along the way as well.
-In many cases, my life could be analogous to the cartoon the “Family Circle,” a cartoon quite popular in my youth.
+If there are two choices to take, invariably, I will make the wrong one, and something always goes wrong along the way as well.
+In many cases, my life could be analogous to the cartoon “the “”The Family Circle,” a cartoon quite popular in my youth.
 Some of my favorite cartoons that Bill Keane posted were his dotted pathways of a particular child in the family.
-If one step was okay, 10 steps was even better.
+If one step was okay, 10 steps were even better.
 I have included one of these strips purely for illustrative purposes.